 Nimen Hao!
 Welcome to China.
 Shanghai’s bright lights, fevered trade and frenetic pace provide a glimpse into the dazzling global future of China.
 On arrival in the city you’ll receive a private transfer to your hotel, located within walking distance of the famous Bund, where dozens of imposing European colonial buildings line the promenade.
 It’s crucial you attend a welcome meeting at your hotel at 6 pm to meet your leader and provide them with insurance and next of kin details.
 After the meeting, your evening is free and so are you.
 Perhaps get a taste of Shanghai’s eclectic food scene, which draws influences from far beyond China’s walls.
 Ask your leader for suggestions on where to begin.

 Shanghai by morning is bustling with street vendors and workers making their morning commute, and today you’ll weave among them in an early walking tour of the city.
 Begin with the pride of Shanghai – the Bund.
 On one side of this waterfront strip you’ll see gothic, baroque and neoclassical architecture dating as far back as 1897.
 These historic buildings sit in wonderful contrast to the uber modern high rises and sleek office buildings that lie across the water.
 Then, zig zag through the back lanes off of East Nanjing Road, the oldest (and busiest!) shopping street in Shanghai.
-Finally, examine the myriad bronze and ceramic pieces in the Shanghai Museum.
+Then continue to the famous French Concession where the French settled in Shanghai in mid 19th century, now a hip area in Shanghai full of trendy cafes and bars, so it's a great area to wander, explore or rest.
 The afternoon and evening are free for you to do as you please.
 Those feeling a little overwhelmed by the chaos may wish to visit the classical garden of Yuyuan - on of the must-see sights of Shanghai.

 Shanghai – Luoyang